onizuka8/networkController/README.md

 # networkController

-First attempt to manage requests to an API
+First attempt to manage the requests to an API.

+Designed for a specific API.
+Through little changes could manage different APIs.